-- · Use the jack for lifting the trailer only. - Never get beneath the travel trailer when only the power jack supports it. - · Support the vehicle by appropriate means.
+- · Use the jack for lifting the trailer only. - Never get beneath the travel trailer when only the power jack supports it. - Support the vehicle by appropriate means.

 Avoid the risk of injury to yourself and others.
 Keep hands and feet from under the foot plate when using the jack.
 Do not use or install dolly wheels on the power jack.
 Do not operate the toggle switch with the manual crank handle in place.
-Failure to comply could result in serious injury.

 When operating the power jack, pause briefly between switching up and down.
-Rapidly switching from up or down may cause the breaker to trip, momentarily interrupting power to the jack.
+Rapidly switching may cause the breaker to trip, momentarily interrupting power to the jack.